unix2dos/cocos2dRichTextEditor/README.md

 # Journal Client

-Jounal是一个可以跨平台写日志, 分享日志, 查看别人日志, 收藏并且可以评论日志的APP
+Jounal is an APP that can cross-platform write logs, share logs, view other logs, bookmark and comment logs

-cocos2d + RichTextEditor implement Journal
+It implement by cocos2d + RichTextEditor

 ### TextEditor